About Geneva City Schools

 The Geneva City School District prides itself on the quality of academic programs offered to our students.
 Our students attend the finest universities in the nation, service academies, two-year liberal arts and technical programs.
-Advance Placement offerings encompass 14 academic courses of study.
-In addition, we offer 12 Gemini courses which offer the opportunity for our students to receive credit from Finger Lakes Community College, and our students also have the option of taking courses at Hobart and William Smith Colleges.
+Advanced Placement offerings encompass 17 academic courses of study.
+In addition, we offer 25 Gemini courses which offer the opportunity for our students to receive credit from Finger Lakes Community College, and our students also have the option of taking courses at Hobart and William Smith Colleges.

-We offer nearly 70 clubs and extracurricular activities district-wide, as well as a wide range of interscholastic athletics and fine arts opportunities.
-Twenty-four varsity, 13 junior varsity, and 16 modified teams participate in Section V interscholastic athletic competition.
+We offer nearly 100 clubs and extracurricular activities district-wide, as well as a wide range of interscholastic athletics and fine arts opportunities.
+Twenty-three varsity, 11 junior varsity, and 16 modified teams participate in Section V interscholastic athletic competition.
 Geneva is also proud to sponsor our marching band, concert band, jazz band and a variety of other musical ensembles.
 In addition, we have a strong and vibrant vocal music program with a myriad of choral and vocal ensemble opportunities for our students.

 We take pride in on our ability to provide creative approaches to student service needs.
 Our special education programming, guidance services and social work services ensure that our students receive the attention so essential to success.

-The city school district benefits from a close relationship with known educational neighbors like Hobart and William Smith Colleges, the New York State Agricultural Experiment Station, Finger Lakes Community College and more.
+The city school district benefits from a close relationship with known educational neighbors like Hobart and William Smith Colleges, the Cornell Agri-Tech, Finger Lakes Community College and more.
 Our professionals engage in pre-service mentoring, professional development activities, serve as adjunct faculty and obtain advanced credentialing through these institutions.

 Our Finger Lakes